 Nora Poggi is a French journalist/filmmaker directing her debut film, SHE STARTED IT.
 She has interviewed key players in Silicon Valley for the past four years for publications including Examiner.com & Usine Nouvelle.
 She previously worked at French social network Viadeo.com and award-winning production company Lucky Dragon Productions.
 She is a TEDx speaker and has been featured in Inc, Forbes, Fast Company, Glamour, Huffington Post and others.

 Insiyah Saeed is a journalist and documentary producer based in Silicon Valley.
-With a background in storytelling and a passion for women empowerment, Insiyah combines these two passions in her work on She Started It.
-As an award-winning writer in print, Insiyah has been published in Huffington Post, The New York Sun, The Wall Street Journal, Women 2.0 and other tech blogs.
+With a background in storytelling and a passion for women in entrepreneurship, Insiyah combines these two passions with creating She Started It.
+She Started It is an award winning film which has been shown at over 20+ film festivals and over 500 community screenings globally.
+Insiyah also served as an envoy for the State Department’s American Film Showcase where the film was screened at Embassies worldwide including Russia, Mongolia, UAE, Ethiopia, Switzerland, France, Turkey, Ghana, and many more countries.
 Insiyah is graduate of the Columbia J-School and has worked extensively in film.

 Jennifer Steinman - Editor